 During the past few days, I’ve been working on a new website for one of my clients, John Graves, as well as creating some social media profiles for him.
 While doing this, I discovered that Twitter actually produces results for some book authors.

-I set up his Twitter profile just a few days ago (https://twitter.com/birdsandblades), and since that time, 113 people have followed him on Twitter.
+I set up his Twitter profile just a few days ago in 2016 (https://twitter.com/birdsandblades), and since that time, 113 people have followed him on Twitter.
 His top profile tweet has been retweeted 36 times so far.
 Twitter has already sent more than 350 visitors to BirdsandBlades.com.
 And those visitors have viewed more than 750 pages.

 By comparison, yesterday two people came to BookMarketingBestsellers.com via Twitter.
 This is a long-standing website with great traffic, but little of it comes via Twitter (even though I have over 28.6 thousand followers on Twitter).
 Nowadays, most of the traffic to this website comes from search engines and Pinterest.

 It’s interesting.
 The wind turbine activists and bird lovers are far more involved in what they are doing (at least on Twitter) than book authors and self-publishers.
 That’s one conclusion you could make.
 It will be interesting to see how John Grave’s Twitter profile and website develop over time.

 On Sunday, I came across a couple of interesting promotions on Twitter.